How soon are you available?

 Familiarize yourself with the Early Cancellation/No-Show Policy.

-Bring the completed preparation packet if you taking a Full Disclosure exam for Parole/Probation.
+Bring the completed preparation packet if you're taking a Full Disclosure exam for Parole/Probation.

 Give yourself plenty of time to arrive.